Home/NBA

 Damian Lillard’s impact on the Bucks has never been more obvious.
 In his second season with Milwaukee, the veteran guard has shown exactly why he was brought in to play alongside Giannis Antetokounmpo.
 But while his skills are undeniable, staying on the court has been the real challenge lately.

-The Bucks, currently 40-31, have had to manage without their nine-time All-Star for three straight games.
-They’ve held their own, going 2-1 in that stretch, but let’s be real—Milwaukee is a different beast when Lillard is leading the charge.
+The Bucks, currently 48-34, have had to manage to get a direct ticket to the playoffs without their nine-time All-Star for straight games in the latter part of the regular season.
+They’ve held their fort for long, but let’s be real—Milwaukee is a different beast when Lillard is leading the charge.
 Unfortunately, a lingering right calf strain has sidelined him all this while.
 According to The Milwaukee Journal Sentinel’s Jim Owczarski, his doctors have performed multiple imaging tests to determine the severity of the issue.

-The imaging tests have revealed a blood clot in his right calf led to a diagnosis of deep vein thrombosis, a condition that required immediate attention reports ESPN’s Shams Charania.
+The imaging tests have revealed a blood clot in his right calf led to a diagnosis of deep vein thrombosis, a condition that required immediate attention, reports ESPN’s Shams Charania.
 He’s now on blood thinners to keep the clot under control, but his recovery will involve regular testing and close monitoring.
-There’s no clear timetable for his return, which means Milwaukee is left waiting—and hoping—for good news.
+And now as the playoff knocks, there’s a major update the Bucks camp won’t like.

 ADVERTISEMENT